bnorman21/big-data-finance-final-project/README.md

 Analyzing the Data

 This is where most of the remaining work lies.
-I hope to explore further the "Rule of 40" -  The Rule of 40 states that a software company’s growth rate added to its profitability should equal 40
+Stay tuned!